ingig/code-narrator/docs/src/documentation/plugins/generators/BaseGenerator.ts.md

 # BaseGenerator.ts

-`BaseGenerator.ts` is a TypeScript code file that defines the base class for Generator plugins.
+The `BaseGenerator.ts` file is a TypeScript code file that defines the base class for Generator plugins.
 Generator plugins are used to parse the documentation and modify it for the build tool you are using to build the documentation.

 The default plugin with code-narrator is Docusaurus since it fails to build when a function contains a `Promise<>` in return.
 This plugin clears that Promise from the function name so it can build.
 It also creates sidebar information.